 Junior Summer Speech Institute

-Kristofer Kracht is starting his eleventh-year directing the Gustavus Adolphus College Forensics program and his sixth year directing the Gustavus Summer Speech Institute.
-During his tenure, Gustavus placed 9th at the 2012 American Forensic Association National Individual Events Tournament and the 2012 National Forensic Association National Championship and 10th at the 2011 and 2010 American Forensic Association National Individual Events Tournaments, won a National Championship in President's DII at the 2012 and 2011 National Forensic Association National Championships, earned a top twenty finish in team sweepstakes at the 2007, 2008, and 2009 AFA-NIET, won a National Championship at the 2010 Pi Kappa Delta National Comprehensive Tournament, qualified multiple students for the Interstate Oratorical Association National Contest, and coached four AFA-NIET All-Americans.
-He received the 2006 Bob Derryberry Award For Outstanding New Forensics Educator, the 2009 Pi Kappa Delta Brightest Star Award, and the 2010 Swenson-Bunn Memorial Award for Teaching Excellence, and the 2011 AFA District Four Larry Schnoor Distinguished Service Award.
-Kris is married to Emily and they have two children, Eva and Noah.
+Kristofer Kracht is starting his thirteenth-year directing the Gustavus Adolphus College Forensics program and his eighth year directing the Gustavus Summer Speech Institute.
+Last year he tried to grow a beard, but it ruined his bald man glare ratio, so he decided to shave.
+During his tenure, Gustavus became 1 of 11 schools in the history of collegiate forensics to be ranked in the elite top 10 five consecutive years.
+He's getting pretty old now, but that is okay.
+Gustavus placed 6th at the 2014 American Forensic Association National Individual Events Tournament and 7th at the 2014 National Forensic Association National Championship while earning a National Championship in Presidents D-I. Woo!
+Kris has coached fourteen national finalists, 69 state champions, qualified ten students for the Interstate Oratorical Association National Contest, and coached five AFA-NIET All-Americans.
+He also made such good hot dogs at the last AFA-NIET that his team of 13 students consumed 40 hot dogs in a little under an hour.
+Additionally, he received the 2006 Bob Derryberry Award For Outstanding New Forensics Educator, the 2009 Pi Kappa Delta Brightest Star Award, and the 2010 Swenson-Bunn Memorial Award for Teaching Excellence, and the 2011 AFA District Four Larry Schnoor Distinguished Service Award.
+He's also the best coach in the world.
+Kris has two children, Eva and Noah, who are pretty neat.

 Cadi Kadlecek starts her third year as the Associate Director of Forensics at Gustavus Adolphus College.
 She is originally from Ceresco, NE, where she competed at Raymond Central High School and was a member of a multiple state Championship team.
 In addition, she was an Octa-Finalist in Humorous Interpretation at the NFL National Tournament her senior year.
 As a college competitor, she competed in Public Address, Limited Prepration, and Interpretation winning not only the Nebraska state title in Dramatic interpretation, but also a National Championship in Prose Interpretation.
 In addition to success in forensics, Kadlecek demonstrated success in the classroom and service to the community by receiving the AFA-NIET All-American Award.
 Kadlecek now serves as a college coach and has coached students at Illinois State University, Bradley University, Concordia College, and Gustavus Adolphus College; managing to coach nationally competitive students in each of the 11 events at the AFA-NIET.
 In her spare time, she bakes cupcakes and likes to play with her two cats, Ira and Sophia.